bananaturtlesandwich/UE4-Modding-Guide/Engine.md

 - Open Unreal Engine 4.25.4 and create a blank game project with no starter content
 ![](Images/UE.PNG) ![](Images/UE2.PNG) ![](Images/UE3.PNG)

-- Go into project settings and uncheck use pak file
+- Go into edit>project settings and uncheck use pak file

 - Now recreate the folder structure that was obtained from exporting from umodel in Unreal engine.
 In my case the folders went UmodelExport\BlueFire\NPC\Fara\Textures so I must create the folders like this:
 ![](Images/UE4.PNG)